• Skip to primary navigation

 Working together

 Action for Race Equality is working in partnership with Rocket Science to bring an evidence-led understanding of serious youth violence, both in London and across the UK.
+This work is supported by the Mayor of London’s Violence Reduction Unit.

 ARE recognises that minority-led community organisations, in particular, face significant capacity issues.
 Funding opportunities need to be tailored to ensure their reach and inclusivity, recognising and tackling funding “cold spots”, as well as the importance of investing in specialist, black-led infrastructure and support to sustain and enable front-line organisations to focus on what’s important – delivering.